Bluehouse-Technology/otter/README.md

 #### Final filtering

-When the collection of **span** information is completed (i.e. span_pend or span_end/1 is called), filtering is invoked.
+When the collection of **span** information is completed (i.e. span finish is called), the filtering is invoked.
 Filtering is based on the tags collected in the span with the **span name** and the **span duration** added to the key/value pair list with keys :
 **otter_span_name** and **otter_span_duration**.
 The resulting